-On the other side of the valley, sloping up towards the Old City walls, a large Arab cemetery blocks the eastern gate.
-One tradition states that after the Messiah descends from heaven, He will enter Jerusalem through this gate.
-The graves are an attempt to “defile” anyone who would walk up the slope in an effort to enter the gate.
-The gate has even been bricked closed for good measure.
+On the other side of the Kidron Valley, sloping up towards the Temple Mount, a large Muslim cemetery blocks the eastern gate, or Golden Gate, which itself is even bricked closed.
+One tradition suggests that after the Messiah appears, He will enter Jerusalem through this gate.
+The graves therefore represent an attempt to “defile” anyone who would ascend the hill in order to enter the gate.

 A Weighty Question

-In other words, nobody.
-None of us qualify.
+In other words, nobody can ascend into God’s presence.
+None of us qualify as having clean hearts.
 “No one is good except God alone,” Jesus confirmed (Luke 18:19).

-Yet while no one measures up to God’s standard, “The things that are impossible with people are possible with God” (Luke 18:27).
+Although no one measures up to God’s standard by himself or herself, “The things that are impossible with people are possible with God” (Luke 18:27).
 One can only approach God by His grace—not by religious deeds, prayers, or even a strategic interment on the Mount of Olives.

-Although the two perspectives seem far removed from us, we dig these same graves.
+Although the two perspectives seem far removed from us, we tend to dig these same graves today.